mayallzObject/computer-science-quiz/README.md

 - cd into the project directory
 - on first run, run the script npm run initialize, this will run npm i && npm run resetDB && npm run start;
-afterwards simply run npm run start which will run the script npx nodemon index.js or node index.js server runs on port 5000 by default
+afterwards simply run npm run start which will run the script npx nodemon index.js or node index.js server runs on port 4000 by default.

 #### Client setup